 The only common feature that my practice of yoga and I have in common, is – well – ME!

-Clearly there were things that I was doing incorrectly.
-I will not give you the full lists of the things I do incorrectly, that would require the assistance of a family member.
+Clearly, there were things that I was doing incorrectly.
+I will not give you the full list of the things I do incorrectly, that would require the assistance of a family member.
 But here are a few of the errors I made in doing my Yoga.

 You must continue to breathe while doing yoga postures.